Politics and Law

 Politics and Law faculty

 Faculty blend real world experience from the courtroom, business settings, and consulting with local, state and national governments, with a wide range of academic knowledge.
 Their research and teaching expertise range from American and international law to U.S. foreign policy and human rights issues.
-They are internationally known scholars on legal issues ranging from post-Holocaust trials in Germany to the ethical concerns raised by modern science.
+They are internationally recognized scholars on legal issues ranging from post-Holocaust trials in Germany to the ethical concerns raised by modern science.

 RAISING THE BAR